-The FASEB Board established the Public Service Award, to be given periodically, in order to recognize individuals who have made outstanding contributions to the cause of biomedical or biological research through their work in government, public affairs, the media, the law, the arts, or related fields.
+The FASEB Public Service Award is given periodically, in order to recognize individuals who have made outstanding contributions to the cause of biomedical or biological research through their work in government, public affairs, the media, the law, the arts, or related fields.

 - 2012 - Frank M. Cushing (Posthumously), former Staff Director of the House Appropriations Committee

 - 2010 - Raynard Kington, MD, PhD, Deputy Director, National Institutes of Health

 - 2009 - Congressman David Obey, former Chairman of the Appropriations Committee

 - 2005 - Newt Gingrich, former Speaker of the House of Representatives, and Dianne Feinstein, U.S. Senator